• Home

 • In a large measuring cup, measure out ½ cup of milk.
 Add in ½ tablespoon of the white vinegar and stir.
 Let sit 5-10 minutes and it will appear chunky.
 That's normal.

-• In a small bowl, using a spoon, mix together the 2 heaping tablespoons of cornstarch and the 3 tablespoons water until thin and watery.
+• In a small bowl, using a spoon, mix together the 2 rounded tablespoons of cornstarch and the 3 tablespoons water until thin and watery.
 It will be thick and tacky at first.
 Set aside.

 • In a large bowl of an electric mixer fitted with the paddle attachment, cream the ½ cup plus 2 tablespoons granulated sugar and ⅓ cup unsalted butter or vegan baking stick together until soft and creamy.
 About 2 minutes.